scalableminds/webknossos/docs/datasets.md

 ...
 ```

-### Uploading through the web browser
-To quickly import a dataset, you may use the upload functionality from webKnossos.
-This is only recommended for datasets up to 1 GB.

-In order to upload the datasets, create a ZIP file that contains the WKW cubes in the folder structure as described in the [Data Formats guide](./data_formats.md).
-Once the data is uploaded you need to complete the [Import screen](#importing-in-webknossos).

 ### Importing in webKnossos

 The Import screen allows you to set some properties of your datasets.
 Many properties such as available layers, bounding boxes and datatypes can be detected automatically.
-Some properties require your manual input, though.
+Some properties may require your manual input, though.
 Most of the time these are **scale** which represents the physical size of one voxel in nanometers and **largestSegmentId** of a segmentation layer.

 Once you entered the required properties, you can click the `Import` button to complete the process.